Missguided or Miss-Guiding Customers? A review of the C4’s Inside Missguided: Made in Manchester

 “Fast fashion – that’s our culture.
 Bigger, better, faster, sicker.”

-These words became the tag line of Channel 4’s new documentary Inside Missguided: Made in Manchester, a four part series which followed the “220 badass bitches” at the top of Missguided.
-However, despite the promising title, viewers are offered a very limited glimpse inside Missguided’s supply chain in a PR-friendly documentary that is riddled with faux female empowerment.
+This phrase became the slogan of Channel 4’s new documentary Inside Missguided: Made in Manchester, a four part series which followed the “220 badass bitches” at the top of Missguided.

-This is only the beginning of Missguided’s problems, as another red flag arises when a Missguided buyer haggles a supplier into making a dress for a mere £7.40.
+In one episode of the show, a red flag arises when a Missguided buyer haggles a supplier into making a dress for a mere £7.40.
 When you consider the cost of the materials, packaging, and shipping it call into question how much money is left to pay the garment workers making the dress.

 As the majority of garment workers in the fashion industry are female, Missguided’s mission “to empower young women to look and feel confident for every occasion” is clearly undermined, as throughout the show, there is no evidence of worker empowerment initiatives or payment of a living wage.
 The reality show antics of the Missguided HQ, then, offer microscopic insight into the company’s daily operations, as viewers are merely offered subtle glimpses of the brand’s global supply chain; once when a sample collection is chased up from a Chinese supplier and again when 1,000 units are ordered from a Pakistani factory and demanded to be delivered in a matter of days.